-1. Introduction
+1 Introduction

 As the Web becomes more and more dynamic, services that rely on web data face the increasingly challenging problem of keeping up with online content changes.
-Whether it be a continuous-query system (Pandey et al., 2003), a virtual assistant like Cortana or Google Now, or an Internet search engine, such a service tracks many remote sources of information - web pages or data streams (Pandey et al., 2004).
-Users expect these services, which we call trackers, to be surface the latest information that appears at the sources.
-This is easy to do when the remote sources push content updates to the tracker.
-Unfortunately, the push model is impractical for maintaining databases as large as major search engines' indexes (Baeza-Yates & Ribeiro-Neto, 1999) and conversation agents' knowledge graphs (Hixon et al., 2015).
-Instead, for all sources they track, these services must continually decide when to re-request (crawl) their data in order pick up the changes.
-A policy that makes these decisions well solves freshness crawl scheduling problem.
+Whether it be a continuous-query system [26], a virtual assistant like Cortana or Google Now, or an Internet search engine, such a service tracks many remote sources of information - web pages or data streams [27].
+Users expect these services, which we call trackers, to surface the latest information from the sources.
+This is easy if sources push content updates to the tracker, but few sources do.
+Instead, major trackers such as search engines must continually decide when to re-pull (crawl) data from sources to pick up the changes.
+A policy that makes these decisions well solves the freshness crawl scheduling problem.

 Freshness crawl scheduling has several challenging aspects.
 For most sources, the tracker finds out whether they have changed only when it crawls them.
 To guess when the changes happen, and hence should be downloaded, the tracker needs a predictive model whose parameters are initially unknown.
 Thus, the tracker needs to learn these models and optimize a freshness-related objective when scheduling crawls.
 For some web pages, however, sitemap polling and other means can provide trustworthy near-instantaneous signals that the page has changed in a meaningful way, though not what the change is exactly.
 But even with these remote change observations and known change model parameters, freshness crawl scheduling remains highly nontrivial because the tracker cannot react to every individual predicted or actual change.
-The tracker's infrastructure imposes a bandwidth constraint on the average daily number of crawls, usually limiting it to a fraction of the change event volume.
-Last but not least, Google and Bing track many billions of pages (van den Bosch et al., 2015) with vastly different importance and change frequency characteristics.
-The sheer size of this constrained learning and optimization problem makes low-polynomial algorithms strongly preferable, despite the availability of big-data platforms.
+The tracker's infrastructure imposes a bandwidth constraint on the average daily number of crawls, usually just a fraction of the change event volume.
+Last but not least, Google and Bing track many billions of pages [32] with vastly different importance and change frequency characteristics.
+The sheer size of this constrained learning and optimization problem makes low-polynomial algorithms for it a must, despite the availability of big-data platforms.